 - Commercial Vehicle Basic Skills

-- Driving a Commercial Vehicle in on the road operations
+- Driving a Commercial Vehicle over the road operations

 - Be at least 21 years of age

 - Be legally eligible to work in the United States